-The non-reactive case of the I/I mode is simulated in the large computational domain (shown in Fig. 1(a)) in order to collect the time series of the velocity field at the nozzle exit planes.
+The non-reactive case of the I/I mode is simulated in the large computational domain (shown in Fig. 1a) in order to collect the time series of the velocity field at the nozzle exit planes.
 The burner geometry is described using immersed boundary conditions and the computational domain spans the entire region between the two TGPs of the nozzles.
 As a result, the evolution of the turbulent jet downstream of each TGP nozzle is calculated.
 The conditions used in the simulations are listed under the Inert/Inert mode in Table 1.
-The large-domain LES is performed in Cartesian coordinates using the 'PsiPhi' LES/DNS code; more details about the implementation of the code and the results can be found in [12].
-The uniform grid resolution used in the simulation is h = 0.5 mm, corresponding to a total number of 3.7M grid cells (where $1M = 10^6$ ).
-It is found that the simulation (from specified initial conditions) reaches a statistically-stationary state after 100 ms. The time series of the three components of velocity on both nozzle exit planes are then recorded for 500 ms. Specifically, the velocities are recorded for the two $26 \times 26$ sub-meshes that cover the exits of the 12.7 mm diameter nozzles.
+The large-domain LES is performed in Cartesian coordinates using the 'PsiPhi' LES/DNS code [12, 22].

+The uniform grid resolution used in the simulation is h = 0.5 mm, corresponding to a total number of 3.7M grid cells (where $1M = 10^6$).
+In comparison, the integral lengthscale at the nozzle exit is shown to be around 4 mm (for a single nozzle configuration, at least) [12], while the Kolmogorov lengthscale is estimated to be 0.21 mm [23].
+The time-step width is adjusted at each step to maintain a Courant-Friedrichs-Lewy (CFL) number of 0.3.
+It is to